 The average thickness of render is 4 to 6ml, which means you’ll only need a single coat of render to get the effects you need.
 The way you apply the render during house rendering will make a big difference in the overall appearance of the finished product.

 This is why users who are looking to go down the DIY route need to make sure they apply the render as flat as possible on the surface so that it’s spread equally.
 When rendering brickwork, little water will need to be added on the surface so the render sticks better.
 There are quite a few ways of applying render.

 Applying the render at a 45-degree angle is one of the more commonly used techniques of applying render to a surface.
 You can also place a hawk’s edge on a wall and brush with upward and downward strokes.

 The process of rendering a wall might look easy, but it is quite complicated, which is why you should always use the expertise of trained professionals who provide house rendering services such as House Rendering HQ in Adelaide who use different techniques to apply render according to the surface of the wall, so you are able to get the best results when rendering your exterior walls.

 Cutting around the vents is also tricky while applying the render to walls, which is another reason why you should always hire a professional rendering service.

 Step #4: Level the Wall Before Touching Up

 Screeding the wall to make it level is another important part of external house rendering which is done towards the end of the rendering process.
 Once the render has been carefully applied to the surface of the wall, it needs to dry for at least 30 minutes.

 Then, with the use of a straight edge, you can screed or flatten the surface.
 While you’re at it, you will also need to fill any hollow areas with more render so there are no gaps in the finish.
-Screeding the wall after the render is crucial since it will result to the flat, smooth finish.
+Screeding the wall after the render is crucial since it will result in the flat, smooth finish.